Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Get', the resource 'default workflow', and scope 'for a team or workspace'.
-It distinguishes from sibling tools like workflows-get-by-id (gets a specific workflow) and workflows-list (lists all workflows).
+The description clearly states the verb 'Get', the resource 'default workflow', and the scope 'for a team or workspace'.
+This distinguishes it from sibling tools like workflows-get-by-id (specific workflow) and workflows-list (all workflows).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.